SPE New-Faculty Research Grant

-The SPE New Faculty Research Grant supports innovative research by new faculty related to petroleum engineering.
-This grant seeks to assist new faculty in training and supervision of graduate students by awarding up to five grants per year in the amount of USD 100,000 during the 2 year grant.
-In addition, only three grants per year may be made to candidates from the same continent.
+The SPE New-Faculty Research Grant supports innovative research by new faculty related to petroleum engineering.
+This grant seeks to assist new faculty in training and supervision of graduate students by awarding up to two grants per year in the amount of USD 50,000 during the 2 year grant.
+In addition, no more than one grant will be from the same continent.
 Faculty must submit new applications for each calendar year (submitted proposals are not eligible for the following grant cycle).

 Grant recipients are required to: share their best practices via SPE venues such as webinars and ATCE presentations; submit a mid-term report that evidences research progress to receive the second year of funding; and submit a final report after the research has been completed.